yuanjungod/tripletloss/Readme.md

 ## Online sample selection

 I provide an online triplet sample selection usage.
+Just a runnable strategy.
+YOU MAY CHANGE IT to fit your own strategy.

 ### Setup